 Based on multicenter cooperative group ALL trials, the most common adverse reaction occurring in > 20% of patients is myelosuppression including anemia, neutropenia, lymphopenia and thrombocytopenia.
-Adverse reactions occurring 5 to 20 % include anorexia, nausea, vomiting, diarrhea, malaise, and rash.
-Rare adverse reactions occurring < 5% include urticaria, hyperuricemia, oral lesions, elevated transaminases, hyperbilirubinemia, hyperpigmentation, pancreatitis.
+Adverse reactions occurring in 5 to 20% include anorexia, nausea, vomiting, diarrhea, malaise, and rash.
+Adverse reactions occurring in < 5% of patients include urticaria, hyperuricemia, oral lesions, elevated transaminases, hyperbilirubinemia, hyperpigmentation, and pancreatitis.
 Oral lesions resemble thrush rather than antifolic ulcerations.
 Delayed or late toxicities include hepatic fibrosis, hyperbilirubinemia, alopecia, pulmonary fibrosis, oligospermia and secondary malignancies [see Warnings and Precautions (5.1 and 5.2)].

-Drug fever has been very rarely reported with PURIXAN.
+Drug fever has been reported with PURIXAN.
 Before attributing fever to PURIXAN, every attempt should be made to exclude more common causes of pyrexia, such as sepsis, in patients with acute leukemia.